ziv/cho/README.md

 ### Minimal

-Provide a shallow set of decorators, and provide a set of functions to extend the decorators functionality.
-Enough to build a modular application.
+Provide only the essential features to build modular applications.

 ---